 Soprano Nataly Wickham ('16 A.D.) performs "Ich bin der Welt abhanden gekommen" from Mahler's Rückert-Lieder song cycle with Damien Francoeur-Krzyzek on piano.
 Recorded live in New England Conservatory's Jordan Hall, April 7, 2016.

-Offering a small number of especially gifted performers a remarkable combination of mentorship, study, performance opportunity, and artist retreat, the NEC Artist Diploma in Opera takes full advantage of the educational and musical resources that NEC—and the NEC community—are so uniquely able to provide.
+Offering a small number of especially gifted performers a remarkable combination of mentorship, study, and performance opportunity, the NEC Artist Diploma in Opera takes full advantage of NEC's incredible educational and musical resources.

-The program typically admits one or two singers each year, following a final live audition before NEC's Artist Diploma in Opera Committee.
-The small size of the program allows the Opera Department to invest significant time and personal attention in the training, development, and nurturing of each Artist Diploma singer, according to each singer's unique talents and needs.
+The program typically admits one singer each year, following a rigorous selection process.
+The small size of the program allows the Opera Department to invest significant time and personal attention into the training, development, and nurturing of each Artist Diploma singer, according to each singer's unique talents and needs.

 - Full tuition scholarship plus $10,000 annual stipend

 - At least one principal role with orchestra in a mainstage NEC production per year.
 There are at least two fully staged NEC opera productions each academic year.